 Stanley Shaw, MD, PhD

-Stanley Y. Shaw, MD PhD is the Associate Dean for Executive Education at Harvard Medical School.
+Dr. Stanley Y. Shaw is the associate dean for Executive Education at Harvard Medical School.
 In this role, he designs and directs a growing portfolio of programs for companies and executive leaders from diverse sectors of health care.

 Dr. Shaw is a practicing cardiologist at the Brigham and Women’s Hospital and the Chief Scientific Officer for One Brave Idea (at Brigham and Women’s Hospital), an initiative funded by the American Heart Association, Verily, Astra Zeneca and Quest to understand and treat the earliest changes in coronary heart disease.
 His research seeks to understand how digital health, bioinformatics, the gut microbiome and patient-reported data can be leveraged to better assess health and disease.